datacommonsorg/docsite/custom_dc/index.md

 1. Work through the [Get started](/custom_dc/quickstart.html) page to learn how to run a local Data Commons instance and load some sample custom data.
 1. Prepare your real-world custom data and load it in the local custom instance.
 Data Commons requires your data to be in a specific format.
 See [Work with custom data](/custom_dc/custom_data.html).
 1. If you want to customize the look of the feel of the site, see [Customize the site](/custom_dc/custom_ui.html).
-1. When you have finished testing locally, host your data and code in Google Cloud Platform: upload your data to  store your data in Google Cloud Storage, use Google Cloud SQL to receive SQL queries, and upload the Docker containers as artifacts to Google Cloud Run.
-See [Run in Google Cloud](/custom_dc/data_cloud.html).
+1. When you have finished testing locally, host your data and code in Google Cloud Platform: first, upload your data to Google Cloud Storage and create a Cloud Run job to load the data into Google Cloud SQL.
+See [Load data in Google Cloud](/custom_dc/data_cloud.html).
+1. Build a custom image, upload it to the Google Cloud Artifact Registry and create a Cloud Run service to run the site.
+See [Deploy services to Google Cloud](deploy_cloud.md)
 1. Launch and productionize your site for external traffic.
-See [Launch a custom site](/custom_dc/launch_cloud.html).
+See [Launch your Data Commons](/custom_dc/launch_cloud.html).
 1. For future updates and launches, continue to make UI and data changes locally, before deploying the changes to GCP.